Adolphe Thiers: Family and personal life

 Adolphe's mother belonged to the family of the poet André Chénier.
-Adolphe's maternal grandfather was a merchant from Marseille and his maternal grandmother was from Greece.
+Adolphe's maternal grandfather was a merchant from Marseille and his maternal grandmother was from Constantinople and spoke Greek.
 While he was a student in Aix-en-Provence, Thiers probably became engaged to a young woman, Emilie Bonnefaux, from a prosperous Aix family.
 He left her behind when he moved to Paris, but her brother pursued Thiers to Paris, and fought a duel with him.
 Thiers was not hit and refused to fire on his opponent, and the matter was considered settled.
 Emilie married another man two years later.

 Not long after he arrived in Paris, Thiers met Eurydice Dosne, the wife of a wealthy businessman and real estate speculator.
 When she met Thiers, she had been married fifteen years and had two children.
 She was just three years older than Thiers.
 They became very close and it is very probable that she became his mistress.
 Her husband provided important financial support to Thiers throughout his political career.
 On 7 November 1833, Thiers married her daughter, Elise Dosne, who was sixteen years old, twenty years younger than Thiers.
 The wedding allowed Thiers to pay off his debts, and to buy the house on Place Saint-Georges.
 His enemies claimed that his new wife was his own daughter, but Elise was born while Thiers was still a law student in Aix-en-Provence.
 Thiers attended all official events accompanied by both his wife and his mother-in-law, whom he called "My ladies" (Mes Dames).
 This offended the aristocratic society of Paris, who considered Thiers, even as a government minister, a social-climber and parvenu.

 In the earlier part of his life in Paris, Thiers, like other political and literary figures of the time, had several mistresses.
 He was involved in one minor scandal in the summer of 1835, when he was married, Minister of the Interior and member of the Academie Française.
 He and several ministers of government officials had a very rowdy party at the Chateau of Grandvaux, outside Paris.
 One group of ministers, intoxicated, formed a chorus and serenaded Thiers outside his window.
 He opened the window and showed them his rear end.
-Reports of the event soon appeared in the press in France and across Europe, and did not improve Thiers' reputation with the Paris aristocracy.
+Reports of the event soon appeared in the press in France and across Europe, and did not improve Thiers's reputation with the Paris aristocracy.
 In appearance, Thiers was very short, barely appearing over the tribune in the Assembly.
 It was lowered slightly when he became president to make him more visible.
 His voice was harsh, and he spoke with a pronounced Provençal accent.
 Despite this, after a great deal of practice, he developed a conversational, direct style, and became a very effective public speaker.
 His opponents tried every way they could to prevent him from speaking, with little success.